Graph Diffusion-Based AeBS Deployment and Resource Allocation in RSMA-Enabled URLLC Low-Altitude Wireless Networks: System Model

 where $l_{k,n} = \sqrt{\left(x_{k}^{\mathrm{b}}-x_{k, n}^{\mathrm{u}} \right)^{2}+\left(y_{k}^{\mathrm{b}}-y_{k, n}^{\mathrm{u}}\right)^{2}}$ represents the horizontal distance between $k$-th AeBS and $n$-th GU.

 Due to the random distribution of GUs, they are susceptible to significant co-channel interference from intra-AeBS and inter-AeBS.
 We consider using one layer rate-splitting multiple access system where each GU is only served by one AeBS.
-In addition, it is required that each AeBS simultaneously supports at least two GUs.
-Denote by $\alpha_{k,n}$ the GU association binary variable, taking a value of $1$ when GU $n$ is allocated to AeBS $k$, and $0$ otherwise.
-Then, the constraints on $\alpha_{k,n}$ are formulated as
+In addition, each AeBS simultaneously supports at least two GUs.
+Thus, the constraints on $\alpha_{k,n}$ are formulated as

 In addition, we consider that each AeBS possesses a communication radius $R$, within which it is capable of serving a cluster of GUs.
 Therefore, the association variables must comply with the constraints imposed by the communication range of the corresponding AeBS.
 In particular, the $n$-th GU is eligible to be served by the $j$-th AeBS only when it resides within the distance $R$, which is expressed as